homenc/HElib/NEW_INSTALL.md

 Many distributions come with GMP pre-installed.
 If not, you can install GMP as follows.

-1. Download GMP from http://www.gmplib.org -- make sure that you get GMP 6.1.2.
+1. Download GMP from http://www.gmplib.org -- make sure that you get GMP
+   >=6.0.0 (current version is 6.1.2).
-2. Decompress and cd into the gmp directory (`gmp-6.1.2`).
+2. Decompress and cd into the gmp directory (e.g., `gmp-6.1.2`).
 3. GMP is compiled in the standard unix way:
 ```
       ./configure